stgisi414/Learntube/bugs.md

 Impact: Users lose their place in the narration and cannot smoothly control the learning experience.

 Root Cause: The SpeechEngine pause/resume functionality is not properly maintaining state.
 The speechSynthesis.pause() and speechSynthesis.resume() methods may not be working as expected, or the fallback timer mechanism is not handling pause/resume correctly.

+Bug 7: Next Segment Button Not Working ❌ NEW
+This is a critical UI bug affecting lesson progression.

+Problem: The "Next Segment" button is not functioning properly.
+When clicked, it doesn't advance to the next segment as expected.
+Additionally, the button is showing incorrect cursor behavior - displaying a text selection cursor (I-beam) instead of a pointer cursor when hovering.

+Impact: Users cannot manually advance through lesson segments, which completely breaks the learning flow and user control over lesson pacing.

+Root Cause: The button click event handler may not be properly attached, or there could be CSS issues causing the wrong cursor to display.
+The button may also be disabled when it should be enabled, or there could be event propagation issues preventing the click from being processed.